 - Typical Pay Rate on Clerical Assignment: $14.00 per hour

-- Mark-up (typically between 45-75%): 60%
+- Markup (typically between 45-75%): 60%

 Formula:

-Example with 20% Mark-Up:
+Example with a 20% Markup:

 - Burden rate (i.e. statutory expenses): 12%